braam/programming/README.md

 ##### · OneDrive Backup Sync
 Batch script for easily backuping up OneDrive files towards my QNAP Nas using Qsync.
 Both OneDrive and Qsync are running on my laptop.
 Using QNAP Hybrid Backup is not possible as this app has been blocked in Microsoft Tenant by IT Admin.

+##### · GrayLog Extractors
+Extractors / parsers for various network devices in graylog.